 “Our DAP server is enabling us to build a library of maps and information for each project that we can share not only with geologists within our group, but with all exploration groups within our company,” says Masset.

-The tight integration between Geosoft exploration software and ESRI’s ArcGIS has been critical, and it’s meant that Areva geologists are able to access, explore and work with their data directly within their ArcGIS or Geosoft environment, depending on the project they are working on.
-Exchange of maps and data between the two environments is also fast and efficient with ArcGIS built into the Geosoft mapping platform.
+The tight integration between Seequent exploration software and ESRI’s ArcGIS has been critical, and it’s meant that Areva geologists are able to access, explore and work with their data directly within their ArcGIS or Seequent environment, depending on the project they are working on.
+Exchange of maps and data between the two environments is also fast and efficient with ArcGIS built into the Seequent mapping platform.

 Together, these tools have provided Areva Resources’ multi-disciplinary exploration team in South Africa with a suite of spatial analysis tools that improve workflow by increasing efficiency, making decision-making easier and supporting better communication between project team members and management.